angeliasterling/one-click-hugo-cms/site/content/post/self-publishing-recording-an-audiobook.md

 After running DeBreath listen to the chapter from the beginning.
 ACX requires a minimum of 30 seconds of "room noise" at the beginning and a minimum of 1 minute at the end.
 With that in mind, I cut any extraneous time from before I said "Chapter 1" by highlighting what I wanted to delete and clicking Edit > Delete.

 Remember those "clicks" I mentioned earlier?
 Those are easy to remove by highlighting the area that should be "silent" and clicking Generate > Silence.
-I also did this when I found any areas where I took a breath that the DeBreath plugin didn't capture or when I smacked my lips, swallowed or my belly gurgled (basically anything that shouldn't have been there).
+I also did this when I found any areas where I took a breath that the DeBreath plugin didn't capture or when I smacked my lips, swallowed or my belly grumbled (basically anything that shouldn't have been there).

 As you come across sections were you made a mistake simply select the problem area and Edit > Delete it.

-Try to make sure your pauses between sentences are consistent and not too close together.
+Try to make sure your pauses between sentences are consistent and not too close together or too far apart.
 Specifically when I swallowed there would be a longer pause after removing all the noise, so I would delete out a little bit of the extra time left in there.

 **Reviewing**